senithkay/vscode-extensions-public/README.md

 ---
 ## Configurations
 Additionally, there are a set of customisations allowed for the extension.
-Refer to [Ballerina Configurations](https://ballerina.io/learn/tooling-guide/visual-studio-code-extension/configurations/) for more details.
+For more details, see [Ballerina Configurations](https://ballerina.io/learn/tooling-guide/visual-studio-code-extension/configurations/).

 ---
 ## License